 I’m a lifelong hacker (the good kind!).
 My parents have a story they like to tell at my expense: At just a few years old, I was interested enough in my Dad’s laptop brought home from work one evening to somehow manage to change the operating system language into German.
 Of course, I vehemently deny everything.
 The interest in computers has stayed, though I like to think I require a bit less supervision now, and I like to tinker with hardware and software everything in between.
 Things I like include C and Go and Linux and Assembly and MIDI and abusing hardware and…!
 Things I don’t like include: CSS.
+I run this software on this OS on this hardware.
 Ask me about my latest project!

 As a musician I’m wrapping up a stint as the organist/pianist/accompanist at Pilgrim Congregational Church in Duluth, MN, and another as an accompanist for the Lake Superior Youth Chorus.
 When I’m in Duluth, I often play for Jazz at Blush on Monday nights (and if you play an instrument, please come join us!).
 I especially enjoy playing in small ensembles and with other people as much as I can.

 In my free time, I try to remain active with my Boy Scout troop (of which I am an Eagle Scout), especially on outdoor activities.
 I enjoy reading science fiction, though I don’t have as much time for it as I might like.
 I appreciate XKCD comics, especially about technology.

 I never actually ran anything new on my phone this month.
 Instead, I’ve been tinkering with the PinePhone.
 Instead of the usual update post, here’s some info on how to install and boot the most basic possible Linux installation for the PinePhone.

 Nov 2020 Piano Heatmap Analysis (Part 3)